 The data was obtained from the Department of Fisheries of Malaysia and from the Malaysian fish owner of selected ponds situated at Gombak, Selangor.
-The fisheries department claims (2008) that a fish pond can sustain 5 tilapia fish for every square meter of surface area.4 The selected pond has an area of 15.61 Hectors, which is equivalent to 156100 square meters, 38 acres or 25000 square feet.
-The pond carrying capacity is M = 780500 fish.
-According to a Malaysian study in 1999 (see [?]), Tilapia mature in 6 months and at least 80 percent will survive to maturity.
+The fisheries department claims (2008) that a fish pond can sustain 5 tilapia fish for every square meter of surface area.
+The selected pond has an area of 15.61 Hectors, which is equivalent to 156100 square meters, 38 acres or 25000 square feet.
+The pond carrying capacity is

-4Normal stocking is 1.6 fish per square meter, from which reproduction allows fish population growth to carrying capacity (a theoretical number).
+&lt;sup>3Normal stocking is 1.6 fish per square meter, from which reproduction allows fish population growth to carrying capacity (a theoretical number).